OverlordZorn/A3_HeliLandingPractice_reworked/README.md

 - Under certain conditions, the helicopter gets immune to damage.
 - Custom placed locations doesnt seem to be detected in the VR Environment?
 Unsure if its just a bug

-## Feel Free to help!
-Since Im a novice with SQF and coding in general, im happy for everyone who wants to contribute.

 ## Found a Problem?
 Suggest a map?
 Add compat for a modded helicopter?
 Create a new issue, select a template provide all needed information.

 ## Want to contribute directly?
 Feel free to create a Pull Request with your changes.
+I myself am a novice with SQF and coding in general, im happy for everyone who wants to contribute.

 ## Sharing is Caring
 I am happy to keep it like KiloSwiss said it himself: